-There are a few ways in which people use apple cider vinegar to treat or manage bacterial vaginosis (BV).
+There are a few ways to successfully use apple cider vinegar (ACV) to support recovery from bacterial vaginosis (BV) or vulvovaginal yeast infections (vulvovaginal candidiasis or VVC).

 Don’t hurt yourself!
 Always dilute apple cider vinegar when using vaginally.